Canning jars: Choose and use wisely

 Canning jars should be inspected and in perfect condition before using.
 If jars have hairline cracks, chips or nicks on the sealing edge they should not be used.
-Other types of jars that are not appropriate for canning:
+Other types of jars that are not appropriate for canning are:

-This type has a glass cap and rubber ring that fits on a sealing ledge located about ¼ inch below the top of the jar.
-These jars do not create a strong enough seal to prevent contamination and microorganisms from entering the food.
+- Bail-type, a jar that has a glass cap and rubber ring that fits on a sealing ledge located about ¼ inch below the top of the jar.
+The Bail-type jars do not create a strong enough seal to prevent contamination and microorganisms from entering the food.

-These are jars you buy from the store with product already in them.
-These are considered one-use jars and may break with high temperatures.
-The two piece lids will not screw on commercial jars properly and lids do not seal.
+- Commercial jars, the jars you buy from the store with product already in them.
+Commercial jars are considered one-use jars and may break with high temperatures.
+The two-piece lids will not screw on commercial jars properly and it will not have a safe seal.

 To keep jars in good condition, avoid sudden temperature changes.
 Do not put a hot jar on a cool surface or put raw packed jars into boiling water.
 Use a rack in the bottom of the canner to prevent jars from sitting directly on the bottom of canner.
-Do not use metal utensils when removing air bubbles from hot jars.
-This can damage or break the glass.
-Use recommended headspace for food to expand in jars when heated.
-Do not lower pressure too quickly.
+Do not use metal utensils when removing air bubbles from hot jars, this can damage or break the glass.
+Follow recommended headspace from researched recipes, allowing the food to expand in jars when heated and to seal safely.
+When using a pressure canner, do not lower pressure too quickly.
 When processing time is completed, remove canner from heat and let stand until pressure is at zero.

-Jars can be used for about 10 years if handled properly.
-You can test jars by immersing them in tepid water; bringing to a boil and boiling for 15 minutes.
+Michigan State University Extension, along with the National Center for Home Food Preservation estimates canning jars can be used for about 10 years if handled properly.
+You can test jars by immersing them in tepid water, bringing to a boil and boiling for 15 minutes.
 They should not break after this process.